-One of the two of seven original cast members on Andromeda born outside of Canada.
+Kevin was one of the two of seven original cast members on Andromeda who was born outside of Canada.

 Kevin: (revealing he is angry at director Sam Raimi, for not casting him in any of his Spider-Man films) I busted my ass on Hercules and I almost died doing it.
 I had an aneurysm that exploded in my body that almost killed me.
 I think I'm a good enough actor that he can put me in a secondary part in one of his feature films.
 It would be nice if he did that.
 I think he's holding a grudge over me.
 He wanted me to do a movie back in 1996 when I decided to do Kull the Conqueror. ...
 Quite frankly, the movie was horrible.
 It is very infantile from a guy who's as powerful as he is and as wealthy as he is.
 Throw me a bone.
 Why not let me do something?

-Kevin Sorbo: I watched a few of them not too long ago to do some commentary.
+Kevin Sorbo: (when asked if he's watched the new Hercules DVD set) I watched a few of them not too long ago to do some commentary.
 I haven't seen the episodes in years so it was weird to look back on them.

-Kevin Sorbo: What makes this show different from other Gene Roddenberry shows is simple.
+Kevin Sorbo: (comparing Andromeda to other Gene Roddenberry shows) What makes this show different from other Gene Roddenberry shows is simple.
 I think the blend of characters is different than other Roddenberry series.

-Kevin: I was an actor first.
+Kevin: (on his early career as a model and commercial actor) I was an actor first.
 The whole modeling thing happened because I was dating a model.
 I didn't ever look at myself as a commercial actor.

-Kevin: The ability to kill every terrorist on the planet.
+Kevin: (asked what superpower he'd like to have) The ability to kill every terrorist on the planet.